 And in the case of the WD7 Weeping Demon, don’t knock it until you try it.
-It’s a bit of a curious looking pedal, but it will only run you about $110, and it includes a range switch (for low and high frequency response), and you can even adjust the footboard resistance to your own liking.
+It’s a bit of a curious looking pedal which includes a range switch (for low and high frequency response), and you can even adjust the footboard resistance to your own liking.

 But how does it sound?
 Well, to me the “human” quality of the sound reminds me of Talk Box effects.
 For solos with a vocal quality, here’s an excellent pedal by Ibanez.
 Plus, you can get a ton of “wah” out of this pedal, for exaggerated sounds.

 Now here’s something a little different.
 The Hotone Soul Press is a three-in-one pedal that handles wah, volume, and expression.
-For those looking to get more out of a single pedal, $84.99 is not a bad price to pay.
+For those looking to get more out of a single pedal, this is not a bad option.